The Hustle House

 SELECTION COMMITTEE

-PJ has a certification in SSEHV – Sathya Sai Education in Human Values, to assist individuals and re-entry organizations the values needed to serve others, especially those impacted by the criminal system.
-PJ also has her masters degrees in Public Administration, Education, Theology and Counseling and she is a Faculty Associate at Arizona State University Polytechnic Campus in the Social Science department where she teaches a class on Social Change and focuses on Human Agency and social Responsibility emphasizing the capacity for human beings to make meaningful choices and put them into practice as empowered, responsible citizens.
+PJ Boone-Edgerton Longoni is passionate about the internal work of justice and creating ‘Beauty, Blessings, and Human Flourishing’ for all.
+A mother of sons who experienced incarceration, PJ founded The Tadini House in Arizona, advocating for individuals and families impacted by the criminal justice system.
+PJ has a certification in Sathya Sai Education in Human Values, to assist individuals and re-entry organizations the values needed to serve the community, and also has her masters degrees in Public Administration, Education, Theology and Counseling.
+She teaches a class at ASU Polytechnic on Social Change and Human Agency, emphasizing the capacity for human beings to make meaningful choices and put them into practice as empowered, responsible citizens.

 Michael and Ana have worked hard to overcome the challenges faced by those with justice-impacted backgrounds.
 Together, we've become strong advocates for underserved and Spanish-speaking families, showing them that it's possible to succeed and rise above systemic barriers.
-Our business, Al’s Pools—a generational pool maintenance company passed down from Michael’s father, has grown tremendously thanks to the support and resources we received through the Bambi Fund’s Hustle House program in 2024.
+Our business, Al’s Pools—a generational pool maintenance company passed down from Michael’s father—has grown tremendously thanks to the support and resources we received through The Bambi Fund’s Hustle House program in 2024.
 That program changed the course of our lives and helped us turn our vision into a thriving business.
 Now, we’re committed to giving back and helping others believe in their ability to create a better future.

 Francis Yu is a restaurateur based in New York City.
 His food and beverage career spans nearly a decade with several restaurants from multiple food disciplines under his belt.
 His upbringing in Asia, experience in hospitality, and passion for food has given him an appreciation for diverse cultures and people from all walks of life.
 As a business owner, he has a deep commitment to service to his team and customers, enforcing strong adherence to scalable systems, and creating fundamentally sound organizational structure.
 He is a firm believer in equal business opportunities for all and a proponent for second chances in life.